Previously scheduled in-person programming postponed

-On April 29 and April 30, The Sabin Center, along with its partners at MIT’s Abdul Latif Jameel Water and Food Systems Lab) and the White Nile and Sudd Centre, will host a hybrid in-person and online global event exploring the dynamics of the Sudd Wetland.
+On April 30, The Sabin Center will host an online global event exploring the dynamics of the Sudd Wetland.

 Sitting in South Sudan in the basin of the White Nile, a healthy Sudd is essential to those who call it home as well as to our planetary wellbeing.